abhijithneilabraham/MLcourse/day1.md

 2. Reducing Loss
 3. Training and Testing sets
 4. Logistic Regression
-5. First Steps with Tensorflow library-keras
+5. First Steps with some frameworks
 6. Tasks

 ## Intro to machine learning